 Fallacies Versus Accuracies

-Below are frequent inaccuracies and errors that are shown in films and the reality behind them.
+Below are frequent inaccuracies and errors in counseling that are shown in films and the reality behind them.

 Fallacy #1: Therapists Fix Problems

-Fictional counselors or therapists that you see in movies and on TV mostly provide all the answers to their clients.
-Even the infamous Dr. Phil who is not fictional at all offers advice and gives lectures on air.
+Fictional counselors or therapists that you see in movies and on the media mostly provide all the answers to their clients.
+Even the infamous Dr. Phil who is not fictional at all offers counseling and gives lectures on air.
 People should understand that “therapy is a lot of work and this is important to keep in mind before starting.
 It’s imperative to understand this so that you can set realistic expectations for yourself.”

-Fallacy #2: Therapists Are Bad At Keeping Secrets
+Fallacy #2: Counselors Are Bad At Keeping Secrets

-Accuracy: Therapists are sworn to secrecy by their profession and are obligated to maintain strict confidentiality at all times.
-Whatever conversations or experiences you’ve shared with your therapist will never be shared with anyone without your permission.
+Accuracy: Counselors are sworn to secrecy by their counseling profession and are obligated to maintain strict confidentiality at all times.
+Whatever conversations or experiences you’ve shared with your counselor will never be shared with anyone without your permission.
 However, there are always certain exceptions to the rule, especially when imminent danger or threat is looming.
-Usually, before the session begins, your therapist will inform you about the terms and conditions of your relationship.
+Usually, before the counseling session begins, your counselor will inform you about the terms and conditions of your counseling relationship.

 Fallacy #3: Therapists Often Form Romantic Relationships With Their Patients